Originally written by Peak District Kids Editor, Jenny Lynn, in 2020. Updated in September 2022 by Peak District Kids writer, Lizzie Sansa.

-With so many farms dotted around the Peak District, you’d be surprised to learn that the only place where you can actually feed farm animals is Matlock Farm Park.
-Technically, it is situated just outside the National Park boundary, but it’s a fantastic day out if you’re visiting the Peak District or staying near Matlock, especially for younger kids.
+With so many farms dotted around the Peak District, you’d be surprised to learn that one of the only places you can actually feed farm animals is Matlock Farm Park (another is Mayfield Animal Park).
+Technically, Matlock Farm Park is situated just outside the National Park boundary, but it’s a fantastic day out if you’re visiting the Peak District or staying near Matlock, especially for younger kids.

 But there’s more to Matlock Farm Park than just feeding the farm animals.
-There are no less than three outdoor play areas, pony rides and horse riding lessons, go karts, an indoor play area (which is currently closed due to COVID-19), as well as meerkats and wallabies to meet!
+There are no less than three outdoor play areas, a giant jumping pillow, crazy golf, pony rides and horse riding lessons, go karts, an indoor play area, as well as meerkats and wallabies to meet!

 Plus, this is one of the very few Peak District attractions that doesn’t require prebooking of tickets.
 Being an outdoor attraction, this is very handy as you can decide on the day if the weather is in your favour.
-However, this does mean you may be queuing to enter.
+However, this does mean you may be queuing to enter if you don’t pre book on a particularly sunny, or typically busy weekend.

 Getting to Matlock Farm Park and parking